 This exhibition in soft pastel explores contrasts.

-From Kata Tjuta and Uluru, Kununurra, Sunshine Coast, Cape Schanck, and the Bellarine, this show tracks Giulianna’s art and Australian travel experiences.
+From Kata Tjuta and Uluru, Kununurra, Sunshine Coast, Cape Schanck, and the Bellarine, this show tracks some of Giulianna’s art and Australian travel experiences.

-Each work is on paper framed in Australian Oak or Blackwood, with certified non-reflective Art Glass and matboard in a simplistic, consistent theme.
+Each work is on paper framed in Australian Oak or Blackwood, (some with certified non-reflective Art Glass) and mat board in a simplistic, consistent theme.

-Giulianna is a resident of Banyule and works from her own professional art and design studio in Watsonia.
+Giulianna is a resident of Banyule, and works from her own professional Interior Design studio in Watsonia.
 She currently lives and works locally, with her young family.